 A personal devotional life is always a blessing.
 At the Chapel, we're ready to help you maintain your present devotional life or make a fresh start on one.
 Here are just a few resources that are available to every member of the University community.
 You are also welcome to stop in the Chapel to pray even when worship services are not in process.

 CRU (Campus Crusade) offers a Bible Study Mondays at 9 p.m. in the Union Brown & Gold Room.
+SIS (Sisters in Spirit), BRO (Brothers Reaching Out) and other organizations also offer regular Bible Study.
+Contact one of the university pastors for more information.

 In addition, all are welcome to attend the on-going Chinese-language Bible study on campus, held each Sunday from 3 to 5 p.m. in the Christopher Center, Room 205.
 Whether you were born in China or are learning the language and wish to practice its use, you are welcome to attend.
 Bibles are available.
 For more information, please email firstname.lastname@example.org or visit their page.